 Personal injury protection (PIP) is a component of car insurance policies in Maryland. it provides additional coverage on a no-fault basis, giving the insured driver first-party coverage for lost income and medical expenses caused by an accident regardless of fault.
 Maryland automobile insurance policies must offer at least $2,500 of personal injury protection coverage.

 PIP is not required under Maryland law but car insurance policies offer it.
 People who do not want PIP must opt out of it by signing a waiver.

 PIP is a great coverage to take out because it allows you to recover twice for your medical bills and lost wages if you get hurt in a car crash.

 Although motorcycle insurance policies in Maryland are unlikely to contain Personal Injury Protection, you should ask about this insurance.
-PIP is more important on two wheels than four.
+PIP is more important on two wheels than on four.
 This coverage is relatively cheap and can give you lots of additional protection.
-It’s worth shopping around for a motorcycle insurance company that offers PIP.
+It is worth shopping around for a motorcycle insurance company that offers PIP.

 What is Covered Under Maryland Motorcycle Insurance?